mirzaazwad/mirzaazwad/README.md

     </tr>
     <tr>
       <td><a href="https://github.com/mirzaazwad/vaccine-app-server" rel="nofollow"><strong>Vaccine App</strong></a></td>
-      <td>A project we had to make for the BUET CSE Fest Hackathon 2023 which helped us standout and achieve the third position in the Dev Ops segment, it was build in the MERN stack, with the frontend deployed to netlify and the backend to gcloud using cloud run, with github workflows to essentially simulate a CI/CD pipeline and terraform for automated provision of resources</td>
+      <td>A project we had to make for the BUET CSE Fest Hackathon 2023 which helped us standout and achieve the third position in the Dev Ops segment, it was build in the MERN stack, with the frontend deployed to netlify and the backend to gcloud using cloud run, with github workflows to essentially simulate a CI/CD pipeline and terraform for automated provision of resources.
+My teammates and I received 3rd position with this project</td>
     </tr>
     <tr>
       <td><a href="https://github.com/mirzaazwad/TaxWizard" rel="nofollow"><strong>TaxWizard</strong></a></td>